fluid-project/infusion/README.txt

 * Uploader: Using the sample Uploader from a local file system requires that you change some Flash settings.
 See the file: sample-code/uploader/ReadMe.txt

-* Uploader: Pausing upload sometimes causes the browser to hang.

 * Uploader: There are number of client-side and server-side errors which are not communicated to the user in a graceful way.